MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/how-to-add-near-interactivity.md

 case the 'Bounds' and 'Local Center' properties much be manually set to configure the touchable plane (i.e.
 Bounds should be set to a non-zero-zero value).

-1. On the GameObject that should be touchable, add a BoxCollider and a [`NearInteractionTouchable`] (xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) component.
+1. On the GameObject that should be touchable, add a BoxCollider and a [`NearInteractionTouchable`](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) component.

-    1. Set **Events to Receive** to *Touch* if using the [`IMixedRealityTouchHandler`] (xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityTouchHandler) interface in your component script below.
+    1. Set **Events to Receive** to *Touch* if using the [`IMixedRealityTouchHandler`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityTouchHandler) interface in your component script below.

     1. Click **Fix bounds** and **Fix center**